 Take a circle in the same color as the background.
 For my eyes, that would be white.
 Then cut the pupil you want from black material and glue it onto the white circle.
 The tricky thing now is to add some weight to the bottom of the white circle to keep the alignment somewhat steady.
 I would recommend using thin metal weighs glued to the pupil, at best combined with drilling away some material at the top.
 Full disclosure, I have not tried this yet, so I would appreciate your feedback!

 The technique used to make the Minion eyes is also very versatile when it comes to different and more complex shapes.
-Imagine slowers as eyes, triangles, Christmas trees or hearts.
+Imagine squares as eyes, triangles, or hearts.
 If you start cutting out the backer piece first, you can use that as a template for the other pieces.
 Just keep in mind that depending on the size of your pupil, it might not be able to move into all corners of your shape.